peopleSocial/.github/profile/README.md

 EMail is rather long established, user@PersonalComputer.com .

+REAL TIME collaborative text, video, etc, editing WILL BE A HIGH PRIORITY .

 DARK MODE WILL BE PREFERRED.
 Light mode for messaging will NOT be the best supported option, as a matter of health for anyone with rather common sleep disruption issues.

 # Design